25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 9. Lee Turkey Farm – East Windsor, New Jersey

 Lee Turkey Farm, spread over 54 acres, has been operated by seven generations of farmers.
 Clement Updike purchased the farm in 1868.
-Initially, from the 1860s to 1900s, Lee was a basic farm.

 It raised horses, cows, pigs, and chickens.
 With time, the focus shifted to orchards, and fruits like apples, berries, etc., grew.
-Raising turkey helped the farm come out of debt.
+Raising turkeys helped the farm come out of debt.
 Thus, the farm was named after these birds.

 Lee Turkey Farm East Windsor